sbarman25/sbarman25/README.md

 - I mostly work on private repos, so not much stuff in here.

-- Single handedly architected, designed, and wrote the backend system of Exmplr (data analysis solution on clinical trials).
+- Single handedly architected, designed, and wrote the backend system of Exmplr (data analytics solution on clinical trials).

 - Created [ChatMM](https://chat.nkubed.io/).
 Converse and explore multi-modal machine learning models.
 Be sure to check it out!